Ari57/Ari57/README.md

-- 👋 Hi, I’m @Ari57
+- 👋 Hi, I’m Ari57
 - 👀 I'm aiming for a Software Developer apprenticeship
-- 🌱 I’m currently learning Java, Python and JavaScript
+- 🌱 I’m currently learning Java and Python
-- 📫 How to reach me - My email is njds1676@gmail.com
+- 📫 How to reach me - My email is njds7777@gmail.com

 <!---
 Ari57/Ari57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.